Editor’s note: This is a guest article from Anthony Arvanitakis.

 4 Ways to Apply the Mind-to-Muscle Connection to Push-ups

-Below are the 4 most important internal cues for bringing your push-ups to another level.
+Below are the 4 most important internal cues for developing the perfect pushup.
 Experiment a little bit with all the tips today (doing one at a time), to get a general understanding of them.
 Tomorrow, begin practicing from tip #1, and then integrate it with one more new cue on each following day, until you’re doing all of them together.

 MMC Tip #1: Activate Your Pecs